ponylang/rfcs/text/0000-introduce empty ranges.md

 As already stated, the current `Range` implementation treats the occurrence of `+-Inf` or `NaN` parameters in *any* of the `min, max, step` parameters as sufficient condition for *infinite*.
 This RFC considers the opposite: the no-progress expression cannot be meaningfully evaluated if any one of the 3 tested parameters is not a number, and one can also not decide whether any iterations `idx + NaN` lie within the given numerical range, or, if `min` or `max` are `NaN`, what that range is in the first place.
 Any occurrence of `NaN` in the Range parameters therefore produces an *empty* Range.
 Similarly, while a `step` argument of `+-Inf` may "pass" the inspection by the *no-progress criterion*, no finite points within the mathematical range `[min, max)` can be computed, including when `min, max` themselves are `inf`.
 Therefore, such Ranges are *empty*, too.
 A `step` argument of `0` satisfies the *no-progress criterion* and produces an *empty* Range.

-The cases that would remain *infinite* under this proposal are then only those which fullfill the following condition: they are *not empty* (as per the evaluation above) AND their upper bound is either of the type `+Inf` or `-Inf`.
+The cases that would remain *infinite* under this proposal are then only those which fulfill the following condition: they are *not empty* (as per the evaluation above) AND their upper bound is either of the type `+Inf` or `-Inf`.
 Typical examples would be `Range[F64](0, inf, 1)` or `Range[F64](0, -inf, -1)`.
 We can't allow a lower bound that is not finite, because then the elements returned on .next() calls again would not be finite.

 Summarizing this, the proposed algorithm for the Range classification is outlined in a close-to-code form.
 The following expressions are useful: